Equity release calculator

 It works like this: once your home stops being your primary residence and is sold, the sale proceeds are used to pay off the lifetime mortgage and any interest that has built up.
 Once the loan has been repaid, any remaining money will be paid to your estate.

-In the highly unlikely event that your home sells for less than the amount of the loan, the remaining balance will be written off.
+In the unlikely event that your home sells for less than the amount of the loan, the remaining balance will be written off.

 What about moving to another property?